 - Customer support: Setting up and using comprehensive real estate broker software often requires assistance, so we favored tools with effective customer support and user resources.

-Based on the above criteria, we chose Brokermint as the best real estate broker software.
+Based on the above criteria, we chose Brokermint as the best software for established brokers as well as those who are looking to become a broker.
 It offers brokers robust management software that has the ability to integrate with the MLS, various CRMs, and accounting software.
 Additionally, it’s relatively easy to use and offers helpful customer service.

 Best Overall Real Estate Broker Software: Brokermint